Join us on February 28th for an online hackathon!

-Whether you’re studying computer science, economics, health sciences, or any other field, this hackathon will provide an opportunity to develop your quantitative research skills, work in dynamic teams, gain hands-on experience, and present your findings.
+Whether you’re studying computer science, economics, public health, health sciences, or any other field, this hackathon will provide an opportunity to develop your quantitative research skills, work in dynamic teams, gain hands-on experience, and present your findings.
 Plus, you’ll have the opportunity to network with mentors and professionals committed to driving change in health and healthcare.

 👉 Register now and be part of efforts to promote health for all!